Clay Lacy Aviation: Aviation training and education scholarships

-In addition to direct donations to aviation training and educational programs, Clay Lacy offers pilot scholarships through the John D. Odegard School of Aerospace Sciences at the University of North Dakota and Orange Coast College in Costa Mesa, California, as well as aviation scholarships through the Flight Path Museum and Learning Center in Los Angeles.
-Scholarships are also available to students attending the LAUSD's North Valley Occupational Center Aviation Mechanics School.
+In addition to direct donations to aviation training and educational programs, Clay Lacy offers pilot scholarships through the John D. Odegard School of Aerospace Sciences at the University of North Dakota and Orange Coast College in Costa Mesa, California, as well as aviation scholarships through the Flight Path Museum and Learning Center in Los Angeles, and Gold Stars to Blue Skies, a program which helps the children of fallen U.S. Marines.
+Scholarships are also available to students attending the LAUSD's North Valley Occupational Center Aviation Mechanics School and the Connecticut Aerotech School in Hartford, Connecticut.
 The company supports educational efforts through events such as Aviation Career Day at Van Nuys Airport, and mentoring and job shadowing programs.